Florida islands where you feel like an explorer

 Instead, we have gators and ancient cypress trees because Hontoon is an island in the St. Johns River just outside Deland.

 While it feels remote and ancient, Hontoon Island is probably the easiest wild island in Florida to reach.
 The Florida State Park system operates a free electric-boat shuttle that buzzes the 500 feet across the St. Johns every few minutes.

 Hontoon Island is a terrific refuge for camping or a stay in a rustic cabin and as a base for a kayaking or canoe trip.
 The paddle around the island is 10 miles filled with birds and wildlife, past ancient cypress and oak trees.

 The cabins at Hontoon Island are similar to those on Cayo Costa –small and rustic, sort of like camping but with a guaranteed place to stay dry and no need for a tent.

 Like our other wild islands in Florida, Hontoon has no cars and parking lots, so the campgrounds and cabin sites are lovely, located in a shady hammock secluded from the busy waterfront.

 Hontoon Island State Park has excellent hiking trails plus a playground for kids and a small museum.
 It would make an excellent day-trip too.
 The ideal season would be fall to spring.

 Here’s more about visiting Hontoon Island State Park.

 The Dry Tortugas are like a vision – 70 miles west off Key West in the middle of the clear turquoise Gulf Waters, a huge brick fort appears on the horizon, surrounded by islands of white sand.

-The national park isn’t cheap to reach.
-(You can find deals in the off-season, but expect to pay $180 for the ferry from Key West) to reach and it’s almost impossible to get reservations on the only ferry.
+The national park isn’t cheap (expect to pay $180 for the ferry from Key West) to reach and it’s almost impossible to get reservations on the only ferry.
 But it’s worth the time and effort to visit this Florida island once, and I believe the real experience involves camping at least one night under dark skies that glitter with more stars than I’ve ever seen.